Loading...

 How to consume avocado, egg omelet or scrambled egg, flaxseed oil, green tomatoes without glucose spikes

-Add a protein source like chicken breast or lentils to your meal.
-Protein can help regulate blood sugar levels.
+Include a side of grilled chicken breast or smoked salmon.
+Protein can help stabilize blood sugar levels.

 Add Healthy Fats